GluuFederation/agama-magiclink/README.md

 ## Customize and Make It Your Own

-Fork this repo to start customizing the Agama-SMTP project.
+Fork this repo to start customizing the Agama-magiclink project.
 It is possible to customize the user interface provided by the flow to suit your organization's branding guidelines.
 Or customize the overall flow behavior.
 Follow the best practices and steps listed [here](https://docs.jans.io/head/admin/developer/agama/agama-best-practices/#project-reuse-and-customizations)